isomerpages/govtech-stp/_work-pass-holder-lane/03b-owph-additional-responsibilities.md

 <ul>
  <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">New entry applications under the Work Pass Holder General Lane for pass holders from higher-risk countries/regions (i.e. all countries/regions, except Australia, Brunei, Hong Kong, Macao, Mainland China and New Zealand) are <b> no longer accepted</b>.</li>
-   <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">For pass holders from higher-risk countries/regions* who have earlier obtained an entry approval under the Work Pass Holder General Lane: <ul style=" margin-top:0px; list-style-type:lower-roman">
+   <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">For pass holders from higher-risk countries/regions who have earlier obtained an entry approval under the Work Pass Holder General Lane: <ul style=" margin-top:0px; list-style-type:lower-roman">
        <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"> Those with arrival dates before 5 July 2021 are <b>not allowed to enter Singapore.</b>
-Affected employers would have received an email from Ministry of Manpower (MOM) by 12 May 2021.
+Affected employers will receive an email from Ministry of Manpower (MOM).
 The entry approval charges will be refunded to the credit card used for payment within 1 month.
 Employers or pass holders who have already paid for the on-arrival tests at the checkpoints can <a href="https://safetravel.changiairport.com/concierge/data/STC_FAQ_EN.pdf">request for a refund</a>.</li>
        <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Pass holders with travel history (including transit) to Bangladesh, India, Nepal, Pakistan or Sri Lanka within the last 21 days are <b>not allowed to enter Singapore until further notice</b> even if they had obtained an entry approval.</li>
      </ul>
   </li>